SAP/luigi/docs/navigation-advanced.md

 ## View groups

-View groups are a way to reuse micro frontends (i.e. views) in Luigi.
+View groups are a way to reuse micro frontends (views) in Luigi.

 Imagine your application hosts two micro frontend views: `http://example.com/a#e` and  `http://example.com/b#f`.
 Due to hash routing and a different path up to `#`, they are, by default, rendered in different iframes.
 However, as they both have the **same origin**, such as `example.com`, you want to render them in the same iframe.
-To achieve that:

-1. Define the **viewGroup** parameter for any navigation node.
-2. Children of that node will automatically be considered part of the same view group.
+To achieve that, define the **viewGroup** parameter for any navigation node.
+Children of that node will automatically be considered part of the same view group.

 Nodes belonging to the same view group are always rendered in their own view group iframe.
 Nodes not belonging to any view group follow the same-origin iframe rendering policy.